sahilkur36/Codes-in-Papers/[JBE] Dataset_Scoured_PileGroupFoundation/ReadMe.md

-# This dataset is for the data paper entitled "Dataset from Quasi-static Cyclic Tests of Scoured 2×3 Pile-Group Foundations for Bridge Structures" submitted to Journal of Bridge Engineering
+# This dataset is for the enclosed file for the data paper entitled "Dataset from Quasi-static Cyclic Tests of Scoured 2×3 Pile-Group Foundations for Bridge Structures" submitted to the Journal of Bridge Engineering
 ###### Contributors: Zeanran Huang, Aijun Ye, and Xiaowei Wang

 ###### Reference:
 ###### Huang, Z., Ye, A., Wang, X. 202X.
 Data Set from Quasi-static Cyclic Tests of Scoured 2×3 Pile-Group Foundations for Bridge Structures.
 Journal of Bridge Engineering.
 Under Review.
+Submission ID: BEENG-7230.